2022 Houston Astros season: September

 Valdez (15–5) tossed his first career shutout, a 7–0 win versus Detroit on September 12 while tying Jacob deGrom for an in-season record 24 consecutive quality starts (2018).
 In his second start of the season, Brown made his road debut in his hometown of Detroit, leading a 6–3 defeat of the Tigers.
 He allowed two runs on five hits in front of friends and family.
 His alma mater of Wayne State is one mile from Comerica Park.
-Yordan Álvarez homered and doubled, scoring three runs to power Houston's offense.
+Yordan Alvarez homered and doubled, scoring three runs to power Houston's offense.
 Houston won 2–1 on September 14 largely between Cristian Javier's six scoreless innings to sweep both the series and season series (7–0) from Detroit.
 Javier (9–9) allowed two hits and no walks while striking out eight.
 Kyle Tucker homered leading off the fourth inning and Alex Bregman hit a sacrifice fly the following inning.
 It was Houston's first sweep of Detroit in a season series since moving to the American League in 2013.